 Data retrievals via immediate download are limited to about 5 GB.
 Larger transfers require an asynchronous retrieval method: a cURL script, staging data for ftp retrieval, or the MAST API.

 cURL script: A cURL script can be created and downloaded to the user's machine.
-Then simply execute the script in a Unix shell, and provide login credentials when prompted, to initiate the secure transfer of all selected files.
-Alternatively, users with poor internet connectivity may request data via hard media.
+Then simply execute the bash script in a Unix shell, and provide login credentials when prompted, to initiate the secure transfer of all selected files. cURL is relatively robust against connection interruptions and other foibles of internet file transfers.

 There are two methods of batch retrieval: staging data on the MAST ftp server for subsequent retrieval by the user, and having data written to hard media that is later shipped to the user.
+Note that fulfilling requests for data on hard media requires special effort, and will involve a significant delay.
 These options are summarized in Table 1, below.